msrsaditya/Local-Transfer/README.md

 # Local-Transfer
-The fastest way to transfer files over a local network.
+The simplest way to transfer files over a local network.

 ## Usage